Blue Valentine (film): Production

 Williams was 21 when she received the script in 2002 and Gosling committed to the production four years later, but filming did not begin until 2009, when Williams was 28 (as was Gosling), owing to Cianfrance's inability to find financing.
 The director was also unable to film the "young" and "older" scenes several years apart as he had hoped, again due to lack of money.
 Before Gosling's casting, Channing Tatum was offered the role of Dean, but turned it down, a decision he later regretted.
 The film was to be shot in California but production was moved to Brooklyn and Honesdale, Pennsylvania.
-Because her partner Heath Ledger had died the previous year, Williams wanted to stay close to her Brooklyn home to take care of their daughter, Matilda.
+Because her partner Heath Ledger died the previous year, Williams wanted to stay close to her Brooklyn home to take care of their daughter, Matilda.
 Accordingly, the director chose Honesdale due to its proximity to Brooklyn.
 Filming began on 12 May 2009.

 I took a compass and (...) literally put one point of the compass on her house, and I drew a circle, an hour diameter around her house, and it just touched Scranton, Pennsylvania.
 So the next day I drove to Scranton (...) and we said, 'We're shooting here'.